-The North Dakota Human Rights Film Festival welcomes Falcon Gott as the new Native American Programming Director.
+The North Dakota Human Rights Film & Arts Festival welcomes Clarence Monpleh as the first Director of Youth Programming for the festival.

 Katie Christensen and Kristie Wolff join Human Voices to talk about the film THE 8TH and to discuss their work protecting reproductive rights.

 The Human Family partners with High Plains Fair Housing Center to screen the documentaryJim Crow of the North at The Fargo Theatre.

 Thank you to everyone who participated in our record-breaking year for the 2021 North Dakota Human Rights Film Festival.
 We engaged with more people, screened in more cities, and had more community conversations than in all of our five-year history.
 Thank you so much for your support.